temporalio/documentation/docs/typescript/search-attributes.md

 ## Future: Upsert Search Attributes during workflow execution

-In advanced cases, you may want to dynamically update these attributes as the workflow progresses.
+In advanced cases, you may want to dynamically update these attributes as the Workflow progresses.
 Temporal has an `UpsertSearchAttributes` capability, but it is not yet supported in the TypeScript SDK.

 ## Removing Search Attributes